Photonsters/Gaggiuino_35/README.md

 ## NEXTION 3.5" DISPLAY and NEXTION 2.4"/2.8" DISPLAYS

 ### How to use
+1. *** Note if errors when trying to open file: Click on file, click View Raw which will download the file, then open the file in Nextion Editor.
-1. Open in Nextion editor, click the "Device ID" in the top menu bar, select your Device.
+2. In Nextion editor, click the "Device ID" in the top menu bar, select your Device.
-2. Select "Display" and choose rotation: standard rotation 90; select 270 for Robert Silvers 3.5" bezel.
+3. Select "Display" and choose rotation: standard rotation 90; select 270 for Robert Silvers 3.5" bezel.
-3. Then select FILE/TFT OUTPUT and save to a microSD card to flash the display.
+4. Then select FILE/TFT OUTPUT and save to a microSD card to flash the display.

 #### NEXTION 2.4" and 2.8" VERSION HISTORY ####